Easy Chicken Tostadas are perfect for a busy weeknight. This chicken tostada recipe is done in about 20 minutes!

 You can keep frozen chicken like this in the freezer for up to three months.

-For this particular recipe, I would recommend using a store-bought salsa that isn’t too thin.
+For these chicken tostadas, I would recommend using a store-bought salsa that isn’t too thin.
 I love my Blender Salsa, but it is on the thinner side and will likely make the tostada shells too soggy.

 I used Pace Picante salsa (my kids prefer mild), and it worked perfect.